aferreira44/aprenda-git-github/commands.md

 `git log --graph --oneline master coins`

+### Show a nice ASCII-art graph of the commit history, and each commit will show any refs that are targeting it

+`git log --pretty=oneline --abbrev-commit --graph --decorate --all`

 ### Show the difference between the working directory and the staging area

 `git diff`